dvukadinovic/pyrh/README.md

 This path is used to locate atomic and molecular models (assumed to be in `pyrh/rh/Atoms` and `pyrh/rh/Molecules`), abundance (in `pyrh/rh/Atoms/abundance.input`) and the ABO coefficients (in `pyrh/rh/Atoms/abo`).

+The instalation is tested also on Mac PC with M1 chip.
+However, under the hood, RH uses SIMD instructions to compute a fast inversion of a 4x4 matrix, which is only available for x86_64 architectures.
+Therefore, expect 20-40% reduction in speed when using *pyrh* on Mac PC with M1 chip (since it runs in arm64 architecture).

 # Examples and test scripts

 In directory `examples` you can find a simple script that shows how you can synthesise a spectrum using *pyrh*.